 Meal replacement shakes, also known as MRSs, have been around for a very long time.
 But what are they?
 And are they worth taking?
-This article examines the science behind the hype.

 The first meal replacement shake that was designed for weight loss can be traced back to 1959 when Metrecal hit US stores.
 This was true Science Fiction turned to life, with adverts playing up the space age technology behind it.

 The idea was that you would replace two meals each day with your Metrecal meal replacement shake and that the drop in calories would lead to weight loss.
 That is still the system that companies use today.
 Since Metrecal, there have been many other weight loss companies that have specialised in meal replacement shakes.
 SlimFast and Herbalife being among the most famous.